lhps/GoBarber/README.md

 <br>

 ### 📝 About the project
-Hair Shop is an application for hairdressing salon, where hairdressers can register on the web application and can insert their employees and their schedules.
+GoBarber is an application for barbers, where the barbers can register on the web application and can insert their employees and their schedules.
 Customers can register on the mobile application, being able to find employees who work on site and schedule the day and time to cut their hair.

 <div align="center">
   <img src="./frontend/src/assets/hairweb.gif" width="550px" />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;